Packing Topological Minors Half-Integrally: Pseudo-embeddings

-Assume that $\rho=1$.
+{\bf Proof of Claim 1:} Assume that $\lvert E(B_1) \rvert=1$.
 Let $x$ be the last vertex of $B_1$ and $y$ be the first vertex of $B_2$.
+If all vertices in $[x,y]$ are labelled with ``fake'', then it is straightforward to see that the set consisting of the connected components of $(\bigcup_{i \in I'}\gamma_i)-\Delta$ having both endpoints labelled with ``fake'' is desired.
+So we may assume that $[x,y]$ contains at least one vertex labelled with ``real''.
 Let $x'$ be the vertex in $[x,y]$ labelled with ``real'' closest to $x$, and let $y'$ be the vertex in $[x,y]$ labelled with ``real'' closest to $y$.
-Then the set $\Y$ consisting of the components of $(\bigcup_{i \in I}\gamma_i)-\Delta$ disjoint from $(x',y')$ with both endpoints labelled with ``fake'' and a curve connecting $x',y'$ is desired.
-This proves the base of the induction.
-Now we assume that $\rho \geq 2$ and this lemma holds for all smaller $\rho$.
+Since $\lvert I' \rvert = \lvert E(B_1) \rvert=1$, $x'$ and $y'$ have the same labels.
+By the definition of the $\Delta$-disentanglement, $x'$ is the last vertex of some $I'$-subbundle and $y'$ is the first vertex of some $I'$-subbundle.
+Then it is straightforward to see that the set consisting of the connected components of $(\bigcup_{i \in I'}\gamma_i)-\Delta$ disjoint from $(x',y')$ having both endpoints labelled with ``fake'' and a curve in $\Delta'$ connecting $x',y'$ internally disjoint from $\overline{\Delta}$ satisfies the conclusions. $\Box$

-We say an $I$-subbundle $B$ is {\it essential} if at least one of the last $\lvert E(B) \rvert$ vertices in $B$ is labelled with ``real''.
-Note that by the procedure of assigning labels to bundles, for any $I$-subbundle $B$ and for any two vertices $x,y$ of the last $\lvert E(B) \rvert$ vertices in $B$, if $x$ is labelled with ``real'' and $y$ is labelled with ``fake'', then $x$ appears prior to $y$ in $\Delta$.
-We say that an ordered pair $(B,B')$ of $I$-subbundles is {\it useful} if the following hold. \begin{itemize} \item $\lvert E(B) \rvert = \lvert E(B') \rvert$, \item every $I$-subbundle between $B,B'$ has at most $\lvert E(B) \rvert$ edges, \item at least one $I$-sububdle between $B,B'$ has $\lvert E(B) \rvert$ edges, \item at least one vertex in the last $\lvert E(B) \rvert$ vertices of $B$ is labelled with ``real'', \item the sequence of the labels of $B$ equals the sequence of the labels of the $I$-subbundle between $B,B'$ with $\lvert E(B) \rvert$ edges right before $B'$, and \item the sequence of the labels of $B'$ equals the sequence of the labels of the $I$-subbundle between $B,B'$ with $\lvert E(B) \rvert$ edges right after $B$. \end{itemize}